FaisalTamanoJr/Class-Notes/pages/FUNDCKT - Lesson 6.md

 The voltage across the inductor is directly proportional to the time rate of change of the current when that current is allowed to pass through an inductor.

-The inductor’s inductance, measured in henry’s ($H$), refers to the property in which the inductor resists the change of current flowing through it:
+The inductor’s [[inductance]], measured in henry’s ($H$), refers to the property in which the inductor resists the change of current flowing through it:

 $$v=L \frac{di}{dt}$$